sedaprotocol/.github/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     Please link to any relevant Issues and PRs.
-    Also please link to any relevant SIPs.
+    Also, please link to any relevant SIPs.
 -->

 (Link your related PRs and Issues here)